Intro-Robotics-UChicago-Fall-2023/final_project_jayden_eddie_jason_danny/README.md

 The MediaPipe framework was integrated to enhance accuracy.
 This framework detects hand landmarks and overlays these coordinates onto the existing dataset.
 This approach significantly improved accuracy, particularly with the lower-quality camera on the TurtleBot.

 The images were resized to 150x150 pixels and fed into the neural network model.
 The model was trained over 100 epochs with batch sizes of 256.
 Following the completion of training, the model was saved for deployment on the robot.

+After the model was developed, we incorperated it into our node with the `process_frames()` function which is called before our robot enters the sequence to pick up and retrieve a can.
+This function determines which can the robot will target after a gesture is detected for 5 seconds.
+It also provides a helpful output to the viewing window which allows us to see the gesture our robot is "seeing".

+We also incorperate our machine learning model in the `move_to_gesture()` function, which finds the center of a hand detected via the ML model and uses proportional control to move towards the hand so it can drop it off and complete its action.

 #### Model on the robot